Widdin/DeliBot/README.md

 `python3 bot.py`

 ## Contribute:
-If you want to contribute with something / contact me, then hit me up on:
+If you want to contribute with something / contact me, then hit me up on [Discord](#discord)
-**Discord** - Widdin#6289